We want you to learn about Jesus Christ and believe in Him!

 What to Expect When You Visit Us

-Likely the second thing that you'll notice is the times of quiet and stillness - our service is conducted in a very simple style and it is unaccompanied by musical instruments (a longstanding practice of Presbyterian churches that has become quite rare today - a follow up blog post will explain this more fully).
+2. Likely the second thing that you'll notice is the times of quiet and stillness - our service is conducted in a very simple style and it is unaccompanied by musical instruments (a longstanding practice of Presbyterian churches that has become quite rare today - if you check out these posts you'll learn more).
 Whatever your first reaction might be to this, we would encourage you to experience this stillness as a call to reverent worship and not to think of it is as the absence of sounds.
 We live in a world cluttered with a cacophony of noises - surely you've noticed this - and our times of public worship together are made more profound through their simple clarity and times of stillness.
 We want you to hear the voice of God in His Holy Word and to meditate on the impact that the Gospel of our Lord Jesus Christ has on you.

 Friendly volunteers are always willing to watch your little ones in our nursery area which is at the back of the church building.
-Children are most welcome in the service and we are thankful for the life and energy that our little ones have been blessed with by God (even if it means the occasional disruption)
+We ensure proper supervision and biblical instruction for our little ones.

 Transit & Parking